← Back to the course

 4. Backend scaffold + pool + /healthz (Go: cmd/api + internal/store; Python: app/main + app/db). (backend)

-8. Vector index already in §3; Search (top-k cosine, optional document_id filter). (common, with backend snippets)
+8. Vector index already created in step 3 (DDL in §4); Search (top-k cosine, optional document_id filter). (common, with backend snippets)

 9. Query embedding (EmbedQuery, RETRIEVAL_QUERY, same 1536 + same L2-normalize, length assert). (common, with backend snippets — the highest-risk line gets shown code + a length test)